apache/arrow/docs/source/python/ipc.rst

       print("RSS: {}MB".format(pa.total_allocated_bytes() >> 20))

-To more efficiently read big data from disk, we can memory map the file, so that the arrow can directly reference the data mapped from disk and avoid having to allocate its own memory.
+To more efficiently read big data from disk, we can memory map the file, so that Arrow can directly reference the data mapped from disk and avoid having to allocate its own memory.
 In such case the operating system will be able to page in the mapped memory lazily and page it out without any write back cost when under pressure,